pierrediedhiou/cybersecurity-journey/glossary.md

 available sources without any direct contact or interaction with the target.
 No packets sent, no detection risk.
 Examples: WHOIS, DNS lookups, Google Dorking, Shodan
+- **Password Guessing** — A targeted attack using personal information about the victim such as pet names, birth years or family names gathered from social media
+- **Password Spraying** — Trying a small number of common passwords against many accounts to avoid triggering account lockout mechanisms
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited